anvaka/npmgraph.an/README.md

 npm start
 ```

-This should start local dev server and serve npm registry.
+This should start local dev server and serve npm visualization.

 # license